 To donate by credit card, click the link below.
-To donate by check: Please make your donation payable to the “The Center for Independent Documentary” and put “Revolutionary Voices” in the memo line.
+To donate by check: Please make your donation payable to the “The Center for Independent Documentary” and put “Revolutionary Trio” in the memo line.
 Please mail your check to: The Center for Independent Documentary 1300 Soldiers Field Road, Suite #5 Boston, MA 02135.

 Maureen Taylor, The Photo Detective, has spent ten years uncovering photographs and researching the lives of Revolutionary War era men and women featured in her “Last Muster” books published by Kent State University Press.
 Now, these images will be the basis of a film revealing the stories behind the photographs and the people, interviews with descendants, and footage revealing how and where these patriots lived.
 Maureen’s production partner is award-winning Verissima Productions, who specialize in bringing historical subjects to life for today’s audiences.